pcsmomo/redis-stephen/README.md

 - Similar to pipelining, but some big differences!
 - Transactions cannot be undone/rolledback/reversed!
 (Unlike other databases)
   - `MULTI SET color red SET count 5 EXEC`

+### 119. Solving Multiple Bids with a Transaction

+Test the concurrency issue as the same as "113.
+Issues with Bids"

 </details>